whatphilipcodes/dox/README.md

 Based on [Astro's](https://astro.build/) [Blog Example](https://stackblitz.com/github/withastro/astro/tree/latest/examples/blog), the docs are built using [React](https://react.dev/), [Vite](https://vitejs.dev/), [MDX](https://mdxjs.com/), and [Tailwind CSS](https://tailwindcss.com/).
 Refer to respective documentations for more information.

+Certain architectural decisions (eg. tags) have taken strong inspiration from [astro-erudite](https://github.com/jktrn/astro-erudite) which I stumbled across after starting dox.
+If you are looking for a more comprehensive blogging template make sure to check that out as well.

 ---

 ### known issues